johnivore/borg-summary/README.md

 * Read & write CSV data files containing backup info for each host.
 * Better error checking from borg output.
-* Add `borgsummary-all.py` which prints a very succinct summary of all backup repos, and optionally details about every repo.
+* Add `borgsummary-all` which prints a very succinct summary of all backup repos, and optionally details about every repo.

 #### Changed

-* Split into two scripts; `borgsummary.py` reports on just one borg backup; `borgsummary-all.py` is a wrapper script which handles multiple borg repos.
+* Split into two scripts; `borgsummary` reports on just one borg backup; `borgsummary-all` is a wrapper script which handles multiple borg repos.

 #### Removed

-* Because it's no longer applicable, removed --first option.
+* Because it's no longer applicable, removed `--first` option.

 ### Initial version